jamesrcutmore/Quiz-game1/README.md

 - Tutor support and student care team.

-- My boyfriend Kevin Hurley's support and help with testing and encouragement.
+- My wife Lyndsay cutmore support and help with testing and encouragement.

-Should you have any queries please reach me on melinda_hongye@yahoo.com
+Should you have any queries please reach me on rob_cutmore@hotmail.com